David-Huson/COP4020-ProgrammingLanguages/Project1/README.md

     - A statement may appear on multiple lines (with no continuation character).
 - Finally, your program must include a capability to provide comments.
 Comments will be on a single line and they will start with a tilda:

+>[!Note]
+>In [part 2](https://github.com/David-Huson/COP4020-ProgrammingLanguages/edit/main/Project1) of thie project, we will build an Intermediate representation for this grammar

 `~ this is a comment`

 You will parse the statements, keeping track of where you are in the string, and report whether or not the input program is legal.
 Your program will report either